gospelin/alx-system_engineering-devops/0x00-shell_basics/README.md

 # Description
-This is a shell script that prints out the current working directory. it has a universal access and an executable mode (a+x)
+This is a Project executing _basic_ shell script commands it has a universal access and an executable mode (a+x)